DiogoBett/api-automation-foundation/README.md

 ## api-automation-foundation

 ### Overview:
-* This project serves as a foundation for API automation, designed to validate the integrity and functionality of microservices through automated testing of requests and responses for GET, PATCH, and POST methods;
+* This project serves as a foundation for API automation, designed to validate the integrity and functionality of microservices through automated testing of requests and responses for several different methods;
-* Currently, it uses the free Postman 101 Training APIs as an example for demonstration and development of test scenarios.
+* Currently, it uses the 'postman-library-api' as an example for demonstration and development of test scenarios.

 ### Requirements
 * Java (17 or above);